mrlacey/dotnet-maui-workshop-xaml/Part 1 - Fundamentals/README.md

 With a `Grid`, the child elements use **attached properties** to define which column(s) and row(s) they occupy and these don't have to correspond to the order they appear in the file.
 However, it's much easier to understand code when the physical order of child elements in the file also reflects their logical order in the UI.

-Let's look at `MainPage.xaml`, and we see that it uses a `Grid` containing 2 rows and 2 columns.
+Let's look at `MainPage.xaml`, and we see that it uses a `Grid` containing two rows and two columns.

 In the first row is the `CollectionView` (inside a `RefreshView`) showing the monkeys.
-In the second row, the "Get Monkeys" `Button` is on the left and the "Find Closest" `Button` is on the right.
+In the second row, the "Get Monkeys" `Button` is on the left, and the "Find Closest" `Button` is on the right.
-Finally, there is an `ActivityIndicator` that occupies both rows and both columns.
+Finally, there is an `ActivityIndicator` that occupies both rows and columns.

-Reading through the file it would be easy to miss that the `ActivityIndicator` is placed in the first row and first column because it is last element listed in the file.
+Reading the file, it would be easy to miss that the `ActivityIndicator` is placed in the first row and first column because it is last element listed in the file.
 Similarly, it could easily cause confusion if the `Button` that is displayed on the right was listed first.

 Fortunately, there is a simple solution to this.
 XAML Styler includes an option to sort the children of a `Grid` in an order that reflects how they will be displayed.